If you live with a caregiver or home aide, here are a few financial benefits you may not know about.

 🎀 You may qualify for more food stamps – If your caregiver lives with you, you may be eligible for additional food stamps if you keep your food separate.
 Your caregiver may apply for their own food stamps separately from you.
 Learn the Food Stamps Regulations

-🎀 Extra Benefits for Medicaid Waivers – If you are in a program funding through Medicaid, there are a bunch of other benefits that may help you.
-This may also be called Home and Community Based Services or IHSS.
+🎀 Extra Benefits for Caregivers Through Your State – If you are receiving a home aide through a program funded by your state, there are a bunch of other benefits that may help you.
+These programs may be called Medicaid Waivers, Medicaid Home and Community Based Care, Medi-cal, or something different in your state.

 What is not on this list yet?
 Please comment below and let us know.